plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `FormValidationDispatcher` does not evaluate validation groups.
 Group-routing policy belongs to each form presentation.

-For every discovered form-level consumer, the dispatcher:
+For every discovered form-level element, the dispatcher:

 1. Reads `element.jivsFormPresentation`.
 2. Skips the element when the property is `undefined` or `null`.